- Based on four plant extracts enriched with active principles (rosemary, olive, verbena and sophora Japonica).

 Fine particulate matter from traffic.
 This is undoubtedly the source of pollution which is of most concern to dermatologists.
 Some of these fine particles are smaller in diameter than the skin’s pores and are able to penetrate the skin, causing inflammation, dehydration, loss of firmness, degradation of support tissues and disruption.

 Solar radiation.
 The sun acts in complete synergy with atmospheric pollution.
-The two principal solar rays aggravate the three processes associated with ageing: free radical production, peroxidation of lipids in cell membranes, and glycation.
+The two principal solar rays aggravate the three processes associated with aging: free radical production, peroxidation of lipids in cell membranes, and glycation.

 |Wavelength||320 to 400 nm||280 to 320 nm|